Chart Color Schemes

 Bendigo Surrounds - South's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Bendigo Surrounds - South residents show positive health outcomes with common conditions prevalent across age groups.
+Bendigo Surrounds - South residents show positive health outcomes, with common conditions seen across age groups and a private health cover rate of approximately 52%.

 Frequently Asked Questions - Health